James Joseph Dresnok: Personal life and marriages

 After Bumbea's death, Dresnok married his third wife, identified by Jenkins as "Dada", the daughter of a North Korean woman and a Togolese diplomat.
 They had a son, Tony, in 2001.
 The family lived in a small apartment in Pyongyang, provided to them along with a monthly stipend by the North Korean government.
 Dresnok was in failing health, with a bad heart and liver (Dresnok described his liver as "full of fat"), which he attributed to smoking and drinking too much.

 His younger son from his second marriage, James Dresnok, was a student at the Pyongyang University of Foreign Studies, where his father taught English in the 1980s.
 James speaks English with a Korean accent and considers himself Korean but he reportedly did not wish to marry a Korean woman.
 James joined the North Korean military in 2014, and in 2016 he reportedly held the rank of taewi, a rank that is equivalent to the rank of captain in the US Army.
 Both the younger James and the older Ted Dresnok are now married and they also have children of their own in North Korea.
-Like their father, they have also appeared as villainous American soldiers in North Korean films.
+Like their father, they have also appeared as villainous Americans in North Korean films.

 Dresnok stated that he intended to spend the rest of his life in North Korea, and no amount of money could have enticed him to move back to the West.
 Dresnok retired and occasionally gave lectures in North Korea and went fishing "just to pass the time."

 Death

 In April 2017, the Western news organization NK News reported that Dresnok had died the previous year.
 In August 2017, Dresnok's sons confirmed that he had died of a stroke in November 2016.
-They released a statement saying that their father told them to remain loyal to Kim Jong-un and they also stated that they would "destroy" the US if it launched a preemptive strike against North Korea.
+They released a statement saying that their father told them to remain loyal to Kim Jong Un and they also stated that the US would be destroyed if it launched a preemptive strike against North Korea.